-Victoria has a network of about 300 emergency water supply points (EWSPs).
-The EWSPs provide water carting for emergency stock and domestic purposes, during severe dry seasonal conditions and surface water scarcity.
-Some sites are also equipped to supply water to firefighting vehicles.
+Emergency water supply points (EWSPs) provide water carting for emergency stock and domestic purposes during severe dry seasonal conditions and surface water scarcity.
+Some sites also have equipment for supplying fire-fighting vehicles with water.

-There are three main types of EWSPs accessible to the public for water carting:
+There are 3 main types of EWSPs accessible to the public for water carting:

-While the government has a drought relief package there is no subsidy available for water carting.
+While the government has a drought relief package, no subsidy is available for water carting.

 Water from an EWSP bore is generally free for domestic and stock use.
 It is not recommended for human consumption.
 Some bores are fitted for access by fire tankers for fire-fighting purposes.